merdok/homebridge-xiaomi-fan/README.md

 - `moveControl` [optional]
 Whether the move service is enabled.
 This allows to move the fan in 5° to the left or right. **Default: true**
 - `buzzerControl` [optional]
 Whether the buzzer service is enabled.
-This allows to turn on/off the fan buzzer. **Default: true**
+This allows to turn on/off the fan buzzer.
+On Smartmi fans the rotation direction switch can be used to select between loud or quiet buzzer level. **Default: true**
 - `ledControl` [optional]
 Whether the led service is enabled.
 This allows to turn on/off the fan LED. **Default: true**
 - `naturalModeButton` [optional]